Azure-Samples/miyagi/README.md

 With a focus on customer-centricity, Project Miyagi challenges you to rethink how AI can elevate and hyper-personalize your customers' experiences, whether it's a line-of-business (LOB) or consumer-facing app.
-It includes real-world customer use cases and pain points in the financial sector, providing an easily understandable scenario for gaining valuable insights.
+It includes real-world customer use cases and pain points in the financial sector, providing an easily understandable scenario to gain valuable insights.

 This polyglot codebase relies on a scalable event-driven backend and a multitude of microservices, choreographing retail and high-frequency trading,